sunpy/sunpy/docs/guide/data_types/maps.rst

     >>> help(my_map)   # doctest: +SKIP

-From SunPy version 0.6 many attributes return `~astropy.units.quantity.Quantity` objects, please refer to the `astropy.units`.
+Many attributes and functions of the map classes accept and return `~astropy.units.quantity.Quantity` or `~astropy.coordinates.SkyCoord` objects, please refer to :ref:`units-coordinates-sunpy` for more details.

 The meta data for the map is accessed by ::